Pydronia/IST-Major-Project/proposal/proposal.md

 ---
 ## Screen Designs

 Below is our screen design and mockup of the app describing the simple game flow as well as some visual mockups of the scene you'll be playing in.
-The raw picture can also be found [here](final_mockup.png).
+The raw picture can also be found [here](final_mockup.png) or on our [GitHub](https://github.com/Pydronia/IST-Major-Project/) repo!

 ![Image Error](final_mockup.png)
 ---